Modular O gauge layout on doors

 At an early point I made a small “doorway”

-layout using a 36” “hollow core” door slab. and
+layout using a 36” “hollow core” door slab. and screwed tinplate track on it over indoor-outdoor carpeting.

 the tables for storage and the whole thing is